Government of Canada

 Constitutionally, the King's Privy Council for Canada is the body that advises the sovereign or their representative on the exercise of executive power.
-This task is nearly exclusively by the Cabinet, a committe within the Privy Council that sets the government's policies and priorities for the country and is chaired by the prime minister.
-The sovereign appoints the members of Cabinet on the advice of the prime minister who, by convention, are selected from the House of Commons or, less often, the Senate.
+This task is carried out nearly exclusively by the Cabinet, which functions as the executive committee of the Privy Council that sets the government's policies and priorities for the country and is chaired by the prime minister.
+The sovereign appoints the members of Cabinet on the advice of the prime minister who, by convention, are generally selected primarily from the House of Commons (although often include a limited number of members from the Senate).
 During its term, the government must retain the confidence of the House of Commons and certain important motions, such as money bills and the speech from the throne, are considered as confidence motions.
 Laws are formed by the passage of bills through Parliament, which are either sponsored by the government or individual members of Parliament.
 Once a bill has been approved by both the House of Commons and the Senate, royal assent is required to make the bill become law.
 The laws are then the responsibility of the government to oversee and enforce.

 Terminology

-In Canadian English, the term government is used to refer both to the whole set of institutions (executive, legislative, and judicial powers) that govern the country (just as in American English; whereas, in British English, the term used is state) and to the executive branch (just as in British English; whereas, the term in American English would be administration).
-When the word is capitalized, as in Government of Canada, it always refers to the executive branch.
+Under Canada's Westminster-style parliamentary democracy, the terms government and Government of Canada refer specifically to the prime minister, Cabinet, and other members of the governing party inside the House of Commons, but typically includes the federal public service and federal departments and agencies when used elsewhere.
+This differs from the United States, where the executive branch is referred to as an administration and the federal government encompasses executive, legislative, and judicial powers, similar to the Canadian Crown.

+In popular usage Canadians (especially under American influence) may refer to "the government" when speaking about the entire state, including not only executive but also the legislative and judicial branches and the civil service.
+More formally these would be referred the as the Crown or the Crown in Right of Canada.
+It is also common but erroneous to refer to "the Government of Canada" when speaking of all governmental bodies in Canada: Canada is a highly decentralized federation and the ten provincial and three territorial governments are very much separate from and act independently of the Canadian federal (central) government.

 In press releases issued by federal departments, the government has sometimes been referred to as the current prime minister's government (e.g. the Trudeau Government).
 This terminology has been commonly employed in the media.
 In late 2010, an informal instruction from the Office of the Prime Minister urged government departments to consistently use, in all department communications, such phrasing (i.e., Harper Government, at the time), in place of Government of Canada.
 The same Cabinet earlier directed its press department to use the phrase Canada's New Government.